Chih-Che-Fang/MyBazaar/docs/design.md

 ## Automatic Test Scripts
 **run_local_test.bat:** This script will atomatically compile the code and perform test 1 ~ test 4 in order on local machine.
 Finally store output under output foler for validation.

 **run_distributed_test.bat:**  This script will atomatically create Amazon EC2 instances, migrating & compling the code and config file to remote servers, deploying peers on remote server, perform test 1 ~ test 4 in order on remote EC2 instances.
 Finally store output under output foler for validation and relase all cloud reources.
 For more detail please see the chapter, "How it Works/Automatic Multiple Server Deployment".

+## Test Output (Log)
+We store all testing output under output folder and use them to validate the correctness of each test case.
+For local testing, each file is named with testID.out (Ex. test4.out).
+It will print all peers' log on that machine, like which buyer baught a product or which seller sold a product.
+For distributed testing on different server, we store all remote server's output under output/ipaddress (Ex.output/127.35.6.1).
+In this way, we know which test and machine this log/output belongs to and easy to debug.
+Here is one output example of test1:

+SellerID:1 start to sell fish
+BuyerID:0 start to buy fish
+SellerID:1 start to sell fish
+BuyerID:0 bought fish from 1
+BuyerID:0 start to buy fish
+SellerID:1 start to sell boars
+BuyerID:0 bought fish from 1
+BuyerID:0 start to buy fish

 # Evaluation and Measurements